qunitjs/qtap/ARCHITECTURE.md

 Approaches considered:

 * **Fixed debounce**, e.g. `setTimeout(send, 200)`.

   Downside:
   - Delays first response by 200ms.
   - Server might receive lines out-of-order, thus requiring an ordering mechanism.

 * **Fixed throttle**, e.g. `send() + setTimeout(.., 200)`.

   Downside:
   - First response is just "TAP version" and still delays first real result by 200ms.
   - Idem, out-of-order concern.

-* **Now + onload loop**, e.g. `send() + XHR.onload` to signal when to
+* **Now + onload loop** e.g. `send() + XHR.onload` to signal when to send the next buffer.
-  send the next buffer.

   This "dynamic" interval is close to the optimum interval and naturally responds to latency changes and back pressure, although in theory is still 2x the smallest possible interval (unless ordering or buffering without any interval), since it waits for 1 RTT (both for client request arriving on server, and for an empty server response to arrive back on the client).
 It is inherently unknowable when the server has received a chunk without communication.
 In practice this approach is quicker than anything else, prevents known concerns, and nearly cuts down implementation complexity to a mere 5 lines of code.

   Downside: First roundtrip wasted on merely sending "TAP version".

 * **Unthrottled with ordering**, e.g. `send(..., offset=N)`

-  This is the approach taken by [tape-testing/testling](https://github.com/tape-testing/testling/blob/v1.7.7/browser/prelude.js) and would involve the client needing an XHR stream
+  This is the approach taken by [tape-testing/testling](https://github.com/tape-testing/testling/blob/v1.7.7/browser/prelude.js) and would involve the client needing an XHR stream (in older browsers) or WebSocket (in newer ones), an ordered event emitter, and JSON wrapping the TAP lines; and the server listening for both XHR and WebSocket, the client discovering the WS URL, and the server buffering and re-constituting chunks in the right order, with some tolerance or timeout between them.

-  (in older browsers) or WebSocket (in newer ones), an ordered event emitter, and JSON wrapping the TAP lines; and the server listening for both XHR and WebSocket, the client discovering the WS URL, and the server buffering and re-constituting chunks in the right order, with some tolerance or timeout between them.
-While this clearly works, it is heavier and involves more moving parts than I care to write, maintain, or depend on.
+  While this clearly works, it is heavier with more moving parts to write, maintain, or depend on.
 It also varies behaviour between clients instead of one way that works everywhere.
-The specific packages used the Testling additionally suffer from having largely been ghosted (i.e. GitHub link 404, author deactivated, commit messages and history no longer has a canonical home, source only browsable via npm).
+The specific packages used by Testling are additionally affected by the Substack ghosting (i.e. GitHub link 404, account deactivated, commit messages and history no longer has a canonical home, source only available via snapshots on npm).

-* **Zero-debounce + onload loop** ⭐️ *Chosen approach*,
+* **Zero-debounce + onload loop** ⭐️ *Chosen approach*

-  e.g. `setTimeout(send,0) + XHR.onload` to dictate frequency.
+  E.g. `setTimeout(send,0) + XHR.onload` to dictate frequency.

   The first chunk will include everything until the current event loop tick has been exhausted, thus including not just the first line but also the entirety of the first real result.
 Waiting for `XHR.onload` naturally ensures correct ordering, and naturally responds to changes in latency and back pressure.